InsulationBlown-In Insulation Calculator

 1,200 sq ft walls, R-13, cellulose, none

-Wall cavities require dense-pack equipment.
-Budget $1,500 to $2,500 for professional dense-pack installation.
+Wall cavities require dense-pack equipment and patching.
+Budget for professional dense-pack installation.

 Blown-In Insulation Mistakes That Cost You Money